fiaasco/php7/README.md

 Per default the role installs the distribution default php version.
 On Debian, it can also configure the Sury repo to install newer php7 versions than the default available.
 It's possible to run multiple PHP versions next to each other (example configuration in the default molecule scenario).
 Be aware that this will pull some dependencies and not every version combination might work.

+The role will remove mod-php when it's installed and enable mod proxy fcgi in Apache (set to false to disable php7\_apache2\_enable\_proxy\_fcgi).

 Not included in the role:
-* configuration of fastcgi in the webserver, use the fiaasco.fastcgi role.
-* Creation of other pools.
+* Creation of other fpm pools
+* Creation of vhosts with php-fpm enabled
 In our use case, this is done with the fiaasco.createresources role.

 ## Requirements